GrammaticalFramework/gf-eclipse-plugin/README.markdown

 _The runtime path is assumed to be `~/.cabal/bin/gf`, which may be wrong depending on your system and how you installed GF._
 _The library path should get automatically set from your environment's `GF_LIB_PATH` variable._
+1. You can also adjust the verbosity level of the GFEP logger.

 ### Updating the plugin